Amirtha2105/Recipe-Book/README.md

 # Recipe-Book
 The Recipe Book is here!
-Discover, create, and organize recipes effortlessly with our stylish and user-friendly platform!
+Discover, create, and organize recipes effortlessly with this stylish and user-friendly platform!
 Add and Search for your favorite recipes and locally stored for easy management!

 Features :-
 User-Friendly and Visually Appealing Interface.